STEM-Fuse/dylansf.github.io/webdesign/4.3_snake/README.md

 }
 ```

-Now it is time to add x and y position.
-We are going to crea
+Now it is time to add x and y position, x and y velocity, and grid sizes, tile sizes and variables used to create the snake's tail.

 ```javascript
 pos_x = 10; // x position -- starts at 10